igr/eddi/eddi-sqlite/README.md

 # Eddi SQLite Module

-The `eddi-sqlite` module provides SQLite-based implementations of Eddi's event storage interfaces using the Exposed Kotlin ORM library.
-This module is designed for high-performance, persistent event storage with ACID guarantees.
+The `eddi-sqlite` module provides SQLite-based implementations of Eddi's event storage interfaces using direct JDBC connections.
+This module is designed for high-performance, persistent event storage with ACID guarantees and minimal dependencies.

 ## Features